Cookie | Duration | Description |

 Disposable vapes are fun and tasty, but there is no denying that they are the least environmentally-conscious cigarette alternative.
 Once the juice ends or the battery runs out, you’ll have to properly dispose of your single-use vapes, as their batteries contain heavy metals that are prone to leakage and terrible for the environment.
 Thankfully, nowadays, there are plenty of options to safely get rid of these devices or even get them recycled to create more vapes.

 If you’re ready to make the switch to a more sustainable alternative, check out NEAFS.
-Our TEO devices and heated sticks that use tea leaves will provide you with the authentic tobacco experience with no tobacco involved!
+Our TEO devices and heated sticks will provide you with the authentic tobacco experience with no tobacco involved!